inferadb/control/docs/overview.md

 **When to Use Refresh Tokens**:

-Refresh tokens are always provided by the Management API.
+Refresh tokens are always provided by Control.
 Clients should use them when:

 ✅ **Recommended use cases**: